 Wuhu Anhui, China Travel Guide

-An extensive network of public buses covers the entire urban area and extends into suburban counties.
+A wide network of public buses covers the entire urban region and extends into suburban counties.
 Buses provide access to almost every corner of the city, reaching places the monorail does not yet cover.
 Both systems are affordable and user-friendly with mobile ways to pay.

 Detailed route maps at terminals and online.
 Wuhu Railway Station and Renmin Square are important transfer points.